-The Vietnamese government has issued a new regulation Decree 143 regarding mandatory social insurance for foreigners in Vietnam.
+The Vietnamese government has issued a new regulation Decree 143/2018 ND-CP regarding mandatory social insurance for foreigners in Vietnam.
 This regulation came into force on December 1, 2018.
 Decree 143 provides guidance on the required social insurance for foreign employees working in Vietnam.

-In this guide, Cekindo will tell you what Decree 143 is all about.
+In this guide, Cekindo will tell you everything you should know about Decree 143.

 For foreign employees to be eligible for the compulsory social insurance, they have to meet the following criteria:

 - They work in Vietnam with indefinite term labour contracts, or definite term labour contracts.
 The definite term labour contract must have a minimum of one year duration with a Vietnamese employer